Laos Tax Calculator (2026)

 Frequently asked questions

-Laos has a progressive tax system with six brackets ranging from 0% to 25%.
-Income up to LAK 15.6 million is tax-free, then rates increase from 5% on income between LAK 15.6 million and LAK 60 million, up to 25% on income above LAK 780 million.
-The rate you pay depends on your total annual income level.
+Laos has a progressive income tax system with six brackets ranging from 0% to 25%.
+Income up to LAK 15.6 million is tax-free, then rates increase from 5% on income between LAK 15.6-60 million up to 25% on income above LAK 780 million.
+Expatriates must register in social security after 12 months, though the default calculation assumes registration applies from year one.

-Yes, expatriates must register for social security after 12 months of employment, though the default model assumes this applies from year one.
-Employees contribute 5.5% of gross income to social security, with a maximum annual contribution of LAK 247,500.
-This contribution is deductible from your gross income before income tax is calculated.
+Employees in Laos contribute 5.5% of their gross income to social security, with a maximum annual contribution capped at LAK 247,500.
+This contribution is deductible from your gross income before income tax is calculated, which reduces your overall tax burden.

 Compare Laos with another country